Are you interested in creating impactful global learning for your students?

-- Attendance at three Fall 2019 workshops during free hour (12pm-2pm) on: October 2nd, November 13th, and December 4th.
-The workshops will offer a brief introduction to COIL and an opportunity for attendees to discuss how to implement COIL in their courses.
+Attendance at three Fall 2021 workshops during free hour (12pm-2pm) on: October 13th, November 10th, and December 8th.
+The workshops will offer a brief introduction to COIL and an opportunity for attendees to discuss COIL implementation in their courses.

 Faculty selected for the program will receive:

-COIL Faculty Fellowships are open to any full-time Queens College faculty member from all disciplines who are interested in designing a new COIL course or incorporating COIL principles into an existing course.
+COIL Faculty Fellowships are open to all Queens College faculty members, from any discipline, who are interested in designing a new COIL course or incorporate COIL principles into an existing course.